RealLiFe: Real-Time Light Field Reconstruction via Hierarchical Sparse Gradient Descent: Conclusion

 This paper presents a novel method for efficiently reconstructing light fields using hierarchical sparse gradient descent.
 Our proposed method achieves a resolution of $378\times 512$ for light field representations (MPIs) at a frame rate of above 35 FPS, from which novel views can be rendered at around 700 FPS.
 The hierarchical sparse gradient descent module of our network focuses on scene-aligned sparse MPI gradients, resulting in significant improvements in temporal efficiency without compromising rendering quality.
 Our method has the potential to deliver high-quality and real-time light field videos for XR and Naked Eye 3D display devices.

 \textbf{Limitations.} There are some limitations of our approach.
 Firstly, our current implementation can only be trained with a fixed number of views, and the order of input views may slightly affect the final rendering quality.
 Secondly, our model is unable to produce relatively good results at the borders of the image where not all source views are overlapped, shown in Fig. \ref{fig_border}.
+Thirdly, large baselines pose an inherent challenge for discrete-depth MPI methods including ours because the disparity range grows nonlinearly, causing scene surfaces to fall between sampled depth planes and producing ambiguous or conflicting evidence in the plane-sweep volume (PSV).
+Resolving these ambiguities requires long-range visibility reasoning across many depth planes, which deeper networks such as DeepView naturally support but lightweight backbones struggle to capture.
+In our case, this leads to reduced reconstruction stability under extreme viewpoint changes, particularly when PSV overlap becomes small.
+Increasing depth-plane density or adopting a larger backbone can mitigate the issue but at a significant computational cost.
+Developing stronger geometric or generative priors for handling PSV ambiguity remains a promising direction for improving robustness under large baselines.

 \textbf{Future work.} Although the proposed approach is able to generate light fields at above 35 FPS of resolution $378\times 512$, its efficiency could still be improved with customized CUDA kernels, which is not emphasized in this paper.
 Furthermore, a robust and adaptive view-aggregating module is required to support an arbitrary number of input views.
 This enhancement will facilitate the use of our model for various camera configurations.